AseemWangoo/flutter_programs/README.md

 CapsuleButton.dart -> 2 capsule buttons aligned vertically.
 Click on each button and it shows snackbars respectively.

 Navigation.dart -> Navigation between different screens in the application.

+HorizontalListView.dart -> Display the listview in the horizontal direction.